 Before joining CIR, LaFleur was director of computer-assisted reporting for ProPublica, a nonprofit news organization based in New York City.

 LaFleur has held similar positions at The Dallas Morning News, the San Jose (Calif.)
 Mercury News and the St. Louis Post-Dispatch.
 She is co-author of a book on computer-assisted reporting and has won awards for her coverage of disability, legal and open-government issues.

-Tim McGuire is the Frank Russell Chair for the business of journalism at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
-He teaches courses on ethics and on the business and future of journalism.
+Tim McGuire is a professor emeritus of the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 He is a frequent commentator on the challenges facing news media, ethics and problem-solving in media.